gznnk/blog/README.md

 - **Draft support**: Skip posts marked as drafts
 - **Clean output**: Organized HTML structure with shared layout

+## GitHub Pages Setup (Required)

+This project uses **GitHub Actions** to deploy the generated static files to GitHub Pages.

+Before deployment, configure the repository as follows:

+1. Go to **Repository Settings → Pages**
+2. Under **Source**, select **GitHub Actions**
+3. Save the settings

+No `gh-pages` branch is required.
+The build output directory must be `dist/`.

+Once configured, pushing to the `main` branch will automatically:
+- Build the blog
+- Upload the generated files
+- Deploy them to GitHub Pages

 ## Installation

 ```bash